Laser hair removal is one of the most modern and popular body hair removal procedures.

 Photon’s high-performance Nd:YAG laser systems with FRAC3® technology set new standards of performance in providing safe and effective hair removal, using an innovative system that effectively destroys hair follicles through a combination of selective and homogeneous photothermolysis.

-1. Before the procedure begins, a consultation is carried out where an expert assesses the suitability of the individual for laser hair removal.
+1. Before starting the procedure, a consultation is conducted where an expert assesses the individual’s suitability for laser hair removal.
+Skin type, hair color, health condition, and any medications the individual is taking are evaluated.

-The hair should be shaved 2-3 days before the treatment to allow the laser beam to work better.
+2. Before the procedure, the skin needs to be properly prepared.
+Hair is shaved 2-3 days before the treatment to allow for better laser beam effectiveness.

-The laser beam is adjusted to work most effectively on melanin, the pigment in the hair, without damaging the surrounding skin.
+3. The expert adjusts the laser settings based on the individual’s hair color and skin type.
+The laser beam is calibrated to work most effectively on melanin, the pigment in hair, without damaging the surrounding skin.

 Štukljeva cesta 46